-To the software team dedicated to continuous improvement, that process still leaves questions: Were they successful?
-Could they have done a better job?
+To the software team dedicated to continuous improvement, that process still leaves questions: Were we successful?
+Could we have done a better job?
 How did this software deployment compare to others?
 One way that agile software teams measure their performance to answer some of these questions is by measuring their sprint velocity, which is what I’ll be detailing in this post.

 Sprint Velocity: What Is It?

-To understand what sprint velocity is, it’s important to first discuss sprints.
+To understand sprint velocity, it’s important to first discuss sprints.
 Software teams split their development cycles into discrete chunks of time that they call sprints.
 Each sprint has a well-defined list of tasks to accomplish, and the team commits to finishing all of them within the sprint window.

 Key Things to Know About Sprint Velocity